G31 motorcycle, Tom Cruise movies in 4K, ‘Pokémon’ for Nintendo Switch on sale and Sony headphones at a discount

 We finish another month of this 2022 and even if it is the last Friday of July, of course, they cannot miss our Hunting Bargains Mexico with the list of discounts and offers this week.

-As a reminder, you can receive more immediate notifications of the content of Xataka Selection on our official Discord server, plus you can also follow us on our Telegram channel so you don’t miss anything on the site.
+As a reminder, you can receive more immediate notifications of the content of Xataka Selection on our official Discord server, plus you can also follow us on our Telegram channel so you don’t miss a thing on the site.

 amazon mexico